lebogan/netblog/README.md

 ## TODO

-[X] - Incorporate an installation script
-[X] - Make this a standalone app by including micrate and a migration file.
-[X] - Add database restore function
-[X] - Consolidate backup/restore on one page
 [ ] - Add pagination to all listings
-[X] - Daemonize the app or use systemctl to control it.
-[X] - Redo the logo and favicon
-[ ] - Add edit/delet links on search results page
+[X] - Add edit/delet links on search results page
+[ ] - Update to Bootstrap 4

 ## Development